 Form a Club

-In order to form a sport club, interested students must first apply to be a registered organization with the UNLV Division of Student Affairs Office of Civic Engagement and Diversity.
+In order to form a sport club, interested students must first apply to be a registered organization with the UNLV Division of Student Affairs Student Engagement and Diversity.
 Through the registration process, the registered student organization may apply to be recognized as a Sport Club and report to Campus Recreational Services located in the Student Recreation and Wellness Center.
 Once formally established as a sport club, the club can travel to compete and host events on campus.